 Separate restroom facilities will be provided for male and female adults as well as for male and female youth.
 Please watch for signage.
 The buddy system should be used.
-Latrines are located throughout the camp grounds.
 There are no shower facilities available at this camp.
-Restrooms on the outside north side of the East shelter are Public restrooms.
+Restrooms are located in the middle of our camping area, and Public restrooms to the east of the Camp area.